mahilab/Syntacts/cpp.md

     Signal sig3 = 0.5 * (sqr + sin) * asr;
 ```

--Custom Signals can be created through classes that define the functions sample and length.
+- Custom Signals can be created through classes that define the functions `sample` and `length`.
--Signals can be played and stopped:
+- Signals can be played and stopped:

 ```cpp
     // play Signals on channel 0 and 1